 CHINESE FORGET-ME-NOT

-from mid-spring to late summer.
-It is a fast-growing bushy plant that reaches 50 cm in height.
+The Chinese forget-me-not is a charming annual forget-me-not that produces an array of tiny, indigo-blue flowers from mid-spring through late summer.
+It is a bushy, fast-growing plant that reaches 50 cm in height.

 Cut the buds containing the seeds once the flowering is finished or let it reseed itself!
+It grows well in containers and planters and will flower even in partial shade.

 PERIOD